-- Supports participation in NCAA Division I FBS Athletics, the highest level of collegiate athletics competition, helping to raise national awareness and prominence of UTSA.
+- Supports participation in NCAA Division I FBS Athletics, the highest level of intercollegiate athletics competition, helping to raise national awareness and prominence of UTSA.

-- Serves as an enrollment marketing resource for the university by exposing the UTSA brand to prospective students/families nationally via conference play and game broadcasts.
+- Serves as an enrollment marketing resource for the university by exposing the UTSA brand to prospective students/families nationally via conference, regional and national broadcasts.

 Medical Services Fee